 For a warm cup with a robust flavor similar to coffee’s, sans the caffeine, try Mocha Chicory Coffee Alternative from Teeccino.

+If you’re asking how to get energy without caffeine, you need to remember water!
 If you’re feeling fatigued, struggling to concentrate, or battling a headache, caffeine withdrawal might not be to blame.
 Instead, you might be feeling the effects of dehydration.
 If you’re feeling thirsty, dehydration has already set in, so try to get ahead of your thirst with your drinking.

 How much water does an adult need each day?
 The answer varies.
 If you’re exercising, in a hot environment, or drinking alcohol, you’ll need to up your water intake.
 The folks at Harvard Medical School recommend four to six cups as a baseline.
 Keep up your hydration habit, and cutting back on caffeine will be that much easier.